Summer Food Service Program helps kids return to school healthy and ready to learn

 FIND A SITE NEAR YOU

+Beginning in May each year, the USDA posts information on open sites.
 To find a site near you, text SUMMER MEALS to 97779 or visit www.fns.usda.gov/summerfoodrocks.

 SHARE SUMMER FOOD FLYERS

-Please join us in reaching more families by posting or handing out flyers with information on how to find summer meal sites.
+Beginning in May each year, please join us in reaching more families by posting or handing out flyers with information on how to find summer meal sites.
 Download our flyer here.

 START A FOOD SITE IN YOUR COMMUNITY

-For more information about Summer Food in Montana contact Seanna Pieper-Jordan, Public Policy Coordinator
+For more information about Summer Food in Montana contact Seanna Pieper-Jordan, Public Policy Coordinator.